acceleratedscience/openad-service-demo/README.md

     docker build -t openad_service_demo .
     ```

-2. Create the docker container, we'll map it to port 9000
+2. Create the docker container
+    We'll map it to port 9000 with `-p 9000:8080` and detach it with `-d` so the process exits as soon as the service is set up.

     ```
     docker run -p 9000:8080 openad_service_demo